-Whenever I go to my sister’s house for a visit, her two cats are always warily sitting by her doorsteps.
+Whenever I go to my sister’s house for a visit, her 2 cats are always sitting by her doorstep.
 As I get out of my car and begin walking toward them, I notice they are eyeing me cautiously.
-I guess they fancy themselves as guard cats.
+I guess they consider themselves guard cats.

 Slow blinking by a cat (sort of an eyes-almost-closed look, almost trance-like) is a good sign — one that says, “You’re my buddy, and I feel comfortable hanging out with you.”
 My sister’s cats certainly must like me, as they have never jumped at me, hissed at me or run from me.

-I did a little research on this topic, and it turns out that cats tend to do a lot of talking with their eyes; the eyes are part of a feline’s communication system.
+I did a little research on this topic, and it turns out that cats do a lot of talking with their eyes — the eyes are part of a feline’s communication system.
 If you are directly staring a cat down, you’ll only make that cat nervous.
 They see a stare-down like this as a threat.

-Slowly blinking at you, meanwhile, is a sign of pure love, and it’s often even referred to as a “cat kiss.”
+Slowly blinking at you is a sign of pure love, and it’s often even referred to as a “kitty kiss.”

-When other cats are around, you may see your kitty slow blinking a lot.
+When other cats are around, you may see your cat slow blinking a lot.
 This is to let the other cats know that everything is cool.
-In the wild, where cats battle for territory, this blinking message is really important, as all the other cats will realize they are no threat to one another.
+In the wild, where cats battle for territory, this blinking message is important because all the other cats will realize they are not a threat to each other.
 They’re signaling that there’s no need for fighting.

 Try Blinking Back!